 Kebele Housing Co-op

-Through resisting certain eviction, and after negotiations with the owners, the Housing Co-op was formed to buy the building with a small mortgage.
+Through resisting certain eviction, and after negotiations with the owners, the housing co-op was formed to buy the building with a small mortgage.
 Frantic fundraising (and partying!) ensured a significant deposit – contrary to rumour the anarcho-punk band Chumbawamba did not buy the building for us, but they did make a generous donation, as did many others – thanks comrades!
-By providing secure affordable housing for its resident members, the Housing Co-op was able to cover the mortgage repayments.
+By providing secure affordable housing for its resident members, the housing co-op was able to cover the mortgage repayments.
 The residents had rooms on the 1st floor, whilst the ground floor continued to host the KKP.
-This ensured the continuation of Kebele as a secure space since 1998.
+This ensured the continuation of the social centre as a secure space since 1998.

 The contribution of the original squatters and the housing co-op residents cannot be overestimated – there were some amazing, exciting, adrenaline-rush & fun times, but it was also bloody hard work & stressful a lot of the time.
 Full respect to all!